mxmar0k/regextutorial/HTML-Tag-Regex-Tutorial.md

 ### Character Classes

+Character classes allow for matching one out of several characters.
+They are denoted by square brackets [].
+In our regex:

+[a-z]: Represents a character class that matches any lowercase letter from a to z.
+[^<]: This is a negated character class.
+The ^ symbol at the start of the class negates the character set, meaning it matches any character that is not a <.

 ### The OR Operator

 The "|" character represents the OR operator, like we anticipated earlier.
 It allows the regex to match one of several patterns.
 In our regex, it differentiates between paired tags and self-closing tags.